UK general election

 The UK’s Labour Party has won the 2024 general election, pushing out the Conservatives after 14 years of rule.
 The Labour Party, headed by Sir Keir Starmer, won 412 parliamentary seats across the UK, securing a landslide majority well over the 326 seats mark and saw a gain of 211 seats since the last general election in 2019.
 Counting was still ongoing at the time of writing, with two seats yet to be accounted for.

 As the following chart based on BBC reporting shows, the Conservatives, or Tories as they are commonly known, trailed some way behind, having lost 250 seats since the last parliamentary election - their worst defeat ever.
-Notable MPs to have lost their positions include Liz Truss, Jacob Rees-Mogg and Penny Mordaunt.
+Among the MPs to have lost their positions are Liz Truss, Jacob Rees-Mogg and Penny Mordaunt.

 It’s brighter news for the Greens though, who secured four seats in parliament, up from just one seat in the House of Commons in the 2019 election.
 This puts them on par with the newly established far-right Reform UK, headed by Brexiteer Nigel Farage, the MP candidate for Clacton.
 Farage, who is a Member of the European Parliament, has now entered the House of Commons for the first time, after seven failed attempts.